f5devcentral/f5-agility-labs-automation/docs/class02/class02.rst

 - Where DO fits in the F5 automation toolchain
 - Why you would use DO
 - Declarative versus imperative API
-- Using Postman to send DO declarations
-- Using Visual Studio Code to perform DO schema validations
+- Using Visual Studio Code to send declarations and validate DO schema
 - Create VLANs, Self-IPs, user accounts and more using DO

 Expected time to complete: **1 hour, 30 minutes**

-We will be using a jumpbox to connect to the lab environment.
 Go to the next section for details on how to connect to the lab environment.

 .. toctree::
    :maxdepth: 1